infoatgodreams/GoDreams-Repository/Roll Ups/Education/Education.md

 * A child who knows how to read and write and do basic arithmetic has a **solid foundation for continued learning** throughout life (USAID & CRS, 2008).
 * They further observe that education benefits individuals and the whole nation as a major instrument for social and economic development (USAID & CRS, 2008)
 * Hallfors et al (2011) pointed out that supporting adolescent girls to stay in school increases their chances of remaining in school, **hence reducing chances of contracting HIV through early marriage**.
 This intervention further reduces chances of girls dropping out of school
-* Kelly (2002) maintained that formal school education is a powerful tool for transforming poverty in an environment where HIV/AIDS are rampart.
 * Schools not only benefit the child but can serve as important resource centres to meet the broader needs of the community (PEPFAR, 2006).
 “Education is likely to lead to employability and can foster a child developing a sense of competence” (PEPFAR, 2006, p.
 9).
-* However, Wood and Goba (2011) in their study noted that teachers perceived themselves as not adequately prepared to deal with issues affecting OVC.
 * USAID and CRS (2008) point out that basic education in primary and secondary levels contribute to the reduction of poverty.
 It increases labour productivity, improves health and enables people to participate fully in the economy and the development of their societies.
-* Thus OVC need educational interventions as they are at risk of becoming infected with HIV due to economic hardships, reduced parental care and protection and increased susceptibility to abuse, and exploitation.
+* Thus OVC **need educational interventions** as they are at risk of becoming infected with HIV due to economic hardships, reduced parental care and protection and increased susceptibility to abuse, and exploitation.

+# Data that captures the struggles of OVC in achieving educational outcomes
 According to a paper on educational intervention planning for children in care[^14],
 - Youth that left long term foster care after age 17 have been disadvantaged fivefold;
-	- firstly because of their higher risk of poor grades in primary school,
+	- firstly because of their **higher risk of poor grades in primary school,**
-	- secondly because they received lower grades than other children with the same cognitive capacity,
+	- secondly because **they received lower grades than other children with the same cognitive capacity**,
-	- thirdly because they got a lower education than peers with similar cognitive capacity (results on males only in Vinnerljung et al., 2010),
+	- thirdly because they got a **lower education** than peers with similar cognitive capacity (results on males only in Vinnerljung et al., 2010),
-	- fourthly because they got lower education than peers with the same average grades from primary school;
+	- fourthly because they got **lower education than peers with the same average grades** from primary school;
-	- and fifthly because of their lower chance of achieving a secondary education when grades were poor, e.g. through use of adult education opportunities.
+	- and fifthly because of their l**ower chance of achieving a secondary education when grades were poor**, e.g. through use of adult education opportunities.

 According to a paper on the educational outcomes of children in care,
 - In the UK, it is evident that looked after children were being failed by the education system as far back as the 1980s.
 When data started to be collected, the clearest indicator of this was the number of children leaving care with no school qualifications of any kind (Jackson et al., 2005).